Reecepbcups/cometbft/docs/docs/tutorials/02-go-built-in.md

 Please note that in the method signature for the ABCI methods, there is a response and an error return, such as `(*abcitypes.[Method]Response, error)`.
 Some of the ABCI methods' responses might include a field that can return an error in the response, such as the `Code` field in the `CheckTxResponse`.
 The application can use the `Code` field to signal CometBFT that the transaction was rejected.
-Another example is `FinalizeBlockResponse`, which has a `TxResults` array field with each result containing a `Code` field that can be used by the application to signal that a transaction didn't execute properly.
-Or `QueryResponse`, which also includes a `Code` field to signal that a query to the application was unsuccessful or it could not find the information.
+Other examples are the `TxResults` in the `FinalizeBlockResponse`, the `ExecTxResult` that also has a `Code` field which can be used by the application to signal that the transactions didn't execute properly, or the `QueryResponse`.
+The `QueryResponse` also includes a `Code` field to signal that a query to the application was unsuccessful or it could not find the information.

 The `error` return, as in `(*abcitypes.[Method]Response, error)`, can be used if there are unrecoverable errors.
 In these cases, the application should abort to prevent further unintended consequences.

-## 1.4 Starting an application and a CometBFT instance
+## 1.4 Starting an application and a CometBFT instance in the same process

-Now that we have the basic functionality of our application in place, let's put it all together inside our `main.go` file.
+Now that we have the basic functionality of our application in place, let's put it all together inside of our `main.go` file.

 Change the contents of your `main.go` file to the following.